calaldees/teachingWorkshops/teacherTraining/howStudentsLearn.md

     * Omega ppt hyperlinked - rosenshine - teach like a champion
     * [rclutterbucked.com/resources](https://rclutterbucked.com/resources/)
     * [CPD structure and resources for post-remote learning hyperlinked](https://rclutterbucked.files.wordpress.com/2021/03/downloadable-version-of-post-remote-learning-cpd-hyperlinked.pptx)

+Willingham 2009 pg03  "People are naturally curious, but we are not naturally good thinkers; unless the cognitive conditions are right, we will avoid thinking" pg88 "Abstraction is the goal of schooling, evidence shows that abstract ideas in generall difficult to understand

+sweller - hold for few seconds unless refreshed within 20 seconds for short term memory no known limit for long term memory hattie and yates - learning starts from what we already know and proceeds towards where we want to be

+vygotsky 2970 p92 most of what a chile learns occurs though 'social interactions with a skilful tutor'

+Gibbs 2020 - cautioned about Rosenshines principles being used in every classroom ever lesson limited the teachers creativity

+Didau 2015 - scaffolds should be used to make the impossible possible and not making easy work easier 'never put up scaffolds unless we a plan for taking it down, if we leave it there, students will become dependent on it'